artinlesani73-dev/APP-for-NANO/docs/3D_MODEL_VIDEO_FEATURE_PLAN.md

 | **IFC** | `.ifc` | Industry Foundation Classes | Architectural/BIM models |

 ### 1.4 Implementation Components

+**UI Placement Constraints**
+- **Upload controls**: Left-side inline toolbar.
+This ensures upload entry points stay grouped with other canvas tooling and remain accessible even when panels are collapsed.
+- **Generation controls**: Right-side IDE panel.
+All prompt, seed, duration, and reference inputs for generation (images or videos) live in the IDE-style right panel to align with existing parameter editing patterns.

 #### A. Type Definitions